chani-s/Axis/README.md

-Project name: Axis - one chat, total service. product by Rut Wertaymer, Chana Slaiter and Ayala Kugel.
+Project name: Axis - one chat, total service. product by Rut Wertaymer, Chana Slater and Ayala Kugel.
 As part of "basmach" course, by IDF.

 Site: https://axis-brown.vercel.app/

 # General description: